1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='nominations-offset'></div>

 This graph is functional but it is difficult to see the arcs of different careers.
-We can start by highlight all of an actresses' nomtions on mouseover:
+We can start by highlight all of an actresses' nominations on mouseover:

 ```javascript
 var mouseoverPath = c.svg.append('path.connection')